- Describe the link between intimacy and subjective well-being

 - “emotion work”, often undertaken by women, to foster and maintain family relationships

 - the use of intentional physical force to cause harm

 - aggressive behavior that is intended to control someone else

 - sandwich generation:

-- a cohort of people charged with the dual responsibility of looking after elderly parents while raising their own children
+- a cohort of people charged with the dual responsibility of looking after older parents while raising their own children

 - sexual abuse:

-- the act of forcing someone to participate in a sex act against his or her will
+- the act of forcing someone to participate in a sex act against their will

 - Olson, D. H., & Fowers, B. J. (1993).
 Five Types of Marriage: An Empirical Typology Based on ENRICH.
 The Family Journal, 1(3), 196–207. https://doi.org/10.1177/1066480793013002 ↵